Overbreeding (a major animal welfare issue)

-Overbreeding involves breeding an animal more than its body can safely handle resulting in detrimental health effects to the mother and her puppies as well as the overpopulation and subsequent euthanasia of many unwanted companion animals every year.
+Overbreeding involves breeding an animal more than its body can safely handle resulting in detrimental health effects to the mother and her puppies as well as the overpopulation and subsequent euthanasia of many unwanted animals every year.

 Dogs are monoestrus breeders meaning that they have one breeding cycle per year, however this can vary between breeds.
 If a particular bloodline is continuously bred this amplifies both the good and bad attributes of the breed.
 Common health problems of overbreeding include: